Last updated: March 2026

 - Asia and Africa: Most countries in Asia (including China, Japan, and India) and Africa do not observe DST at all.

 Pro Tip: When scheduling a meeting between New York (USA) and London (UK) in March or October, be extra careful.
-There are weeks where the US has shifted time but the UK hasn't, changing the usual 5-hour difference to 4 hours.
+There are weeks where the US has shifted time but the UK has not, changing the usual 5-hour difference to 4 hours.

 Business Etiquette for Global Scheduling